How to Create and Develop Your Own Digital Learning Products

 Also known as e-Coaching or e-Training, online teaching can be in the form of eBooks, special reports, whitepapers, podcasting, video, and/or private membership sites.
 These info-products can be sold individually or be combined into full eCourses.
-Online coaching can be a business on it’s own featuring your expertise, be used to compliment an existing online or offline business (bringing in clients or sales), be deployed for personal or corporate branding, or be developed to generate multiple streams of income.
+Online teaching can be a business on it’s own featuring your expertise, be used to compliment an existing online or offline business (bringing in clients or sales), be deployed for personal or corporate branding, or be developed to generate multiple streams of income.

-There are some very successful infopreneurs out there and many of them make a very comfortable living with e-learning products.
-Canadian Mari Smith is an excellent example with her social media online coaching empire.
+There are some very successful infopreneurs out there and a lot of them make a very comfortable living with e-learning products.
 Many successful online businesses use info-products as effective lead magnets for list building and lead generation.

 There are plenty of benefits to offering your own coaching products that extend well beyond a nice revenue stream: